 If you find the Word of Bahá’u’lláh to be the truth, as I am confident you will, then arise and serve it.
 This is the finest way in which you can serve your fellow man today.
 Upon such action may depend not only your own peace of mind and tranquillity, but the well-being, security, and future happiness of all mankind.
 Ask yourself this question: Are the following words written about Bahá’u’lláh true?

-“The mysteries of the holy Books have become explained in the [appearance] of Bahá’u’lláh.
-Before he appeared these mysteries were not understood.
+“The mysteries of the holy Books have become explained in the manifestation [appearance] of Bahá’u’lláh.
+Before he appeared, these mysteries were not understood.
 Bahá’u’lláh opened and unsealed these mysteries.”
 (39)

 The final decision rests with you.